 Christian

-Youth Haven is a great place if you're looking for a Christian-centered boot camp for your teen.
-The camp resides on 390 beautiful acres in Rives Junction.
-It's distinguished by its focus on preventative methods rather than correctional methods.
-It is not only a boot camp for severely problematic teens, it also provides rigorous support and spiritual guidance to young people facing social, economic and emotional difficulties.
+Christian-centered boot camps are also available for your teen.
+Distinguished by a focus on preventative methods rather than correctional methods, Christian-centered boot camps are for all teenagers, not just severely problematic teens.
+These camps provide rigorous support and spiritual guidance to young people facing social, economic and emotional difficulties.

 Boot camps can be very stressful experiences for young people.
 Depending on the intensity of the program, you'll want to stay in contact with the boot camp and make sure the program is building her self-esteem and not tearing it down.
 Also, it is important to remind your child to drink enough water and sleep and eat properly while at camp, so he doesn't suffer too much from the rigorous activities.